 As you aged, though, you were conditioned to believe that following your purpose made you selfish or irresponsible.
-Your inner critic starts to take over and tell you why playing it safe is the best option.
-As a result, you start feeling restless because you need to suppress your desires to please others.
+Your inner critic started to take over and told you why playing it safe was the best option.
+As a result, you started feeling restless because you needed to suppress your desires to please others.

 This internal battle is exhausting.
 Thus, you must be true to yourself all the time.
 Allow your inner self to guide you and accept the fact that you can’t please everyone.